intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-8. Participating within the RSWG in the creation of new Editorial Stream RFCs that impact the RPC, specifically with respect to any challenges the RPC might forsee with regard to implementation of proposed policies.
+8. Participating within the RSWG in the creation of new Editorial Stream RFCs that impact the RPC, specifically with respect to any challenges the RPC might foresee with regard to implementation of proposed policies.

-9. Providing reports to the community on its performance and plans.
+9. Identifying topics and issues that they encounter while processing documents or carrying out other responsibilities on this list for which they lack sufficient expertise and identifying and conferring with relevant experts as needed.

-10. Consulting with the community on its plans.
+10. Providing reports to the community on its performance and plans.

-11. Negotiating its specific plans and resources with the IETF LLC.
+11. Consulting with the community on its plans.

-12. Providing sufficient resources to support reviews of RPC performance by the IETF LLC.
+12. Negotiating its specific plans and resources with the IETF LLC.

-13. Coordinating with IANA to ensure correct documentation of IANA-performed protocol registry actions.
+13. Providing sufficient resources to support reviews of RPC performance by the IETF LLC.

-14. Assigning RFC numbers.
+14. Coordinating with IANA to ensure correct documentation of IANA-performed protocol registry actions.

-15. Establishing the publication readiness of each document through communication with the authors, document shepherds, IANA, or stream-specific contacts, and, if needed, with the RSAB and RSCE.
+15. Assigning RFC numbers.

 16. Liaising with stream approving bodies and other representatives of the streams as needed.

 17. Publishing RFCs, which includes:

-    * depositing copies on the RFC Editor site both individually and in collections
+    * posting copies to the RFC Editor site both individually and in collections
     * depositing copies with external archives
     * creating catalogs and catalog entries
     * announcing the publication to interested parties

 18. Providing online access to RFCs.

-19. Providing an online system to submit RFC Errata.
+19. Providing an online system to facilitate the submission, management, and display of errata to RFCs.

-20. Providing online access to approved RFC Errata.
+20. Maintaining the RFC Editor website.

-21. Providing backups.
+21. Providing for the backup of RFCs.

-22. Providing storage and preservation of records.
+22. Ensuring the storage and preservation of records.

 23. Authenticating RFCs for legal proceedings.